hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-to-generate-dscc-api-client-libraries-for-python-using-openapi-generator.md

 * Some dependencies in **Maven** and **Gradle** projects that can be used for building the automation tool.
 * A node package manager (**npm**) package wrapper.

-Those applications and the information about using the OpenAPI generator is available as the Readme section found on this GitHub page from the following URL: <https://github.com/OpenAPITools/openapi-generator> as shown below:
+Those applications and the information about using the OpenAPI generator is available as the Readme section found on this GitHub page [here](https://github.com/OpenAPITools/openapi-generator) as shown below:

 ![](/img/openapi-generator.png "OpenAPI Generator GitHub Page")